 Yrjönkatu Swimming Hall

-As the oldest public swimming hall in the city, Yrjönkatu Swimming Hall is, of course, one of Helsinki highlights.
-Opened on June 4, 1982, this Helsinki indoor swimming pool showcases a beautiful Classicism architectural style.
+As the oldest public swimming hall in the city, Yrjönkatu Swimming Hall is, of course, one of the Helsinki highlights.
+Opened on June 4, 1982, this Helsinki indoor swimming pool showcases a beautiful classical architectural style.

 Please note that you should not go to Kotiharjun Sauna on Mondays since the sauna is closed on that day.
 But, it is open for the rest of the week.